 Depression is often hard to spot.
 It can mask itself as anger or anxiety.
 The fatigue from depression can also disguise itself as stress or feeling sick.
 According to the National Alliance for Mental Illness (NAMI), about 17.7 million people (7.2%) in the U.S. will have a major depressive episode in their lifetime.
-Suicide, which includes depression as a risk factor, is the second cause of death in people ages 10-34.
+Suicide, which includes depression as a risk factor, is the second cause of death in people ages 10-34, making treating depression and decreasing thoughts of suicide critical.

 Treating depression can be more challenging than spotting it.
 Fortunately, depression can be treated, even in the most severe cases.
 Depending on the severity of their illness, treatment may consist of therapy, medication, or both.
-Sometimes, lifestyle changes like exercise and stress reduction can improve signs of depression.
+Sometimes, lifestyle changes like stress reduction and exercise can improve signs of depression.

 Five Best Dog Breeds for Depression